The Costa Foundation

 Where is the money going?

-The Costa Foundation has supported 42 school projects in eight countries around the world.
-Children are currently benefitting from Costa Foundation funded facilities in Colombia, Costa Rica, Ethiopia, Guatemala, Honduras, Peru, Uganda and Vietnam.
+The Costa Foundation has supported 72 school projects in 10 countries around the world.
+Children are currently benefitting from Costa Foundation funded facilities in Colombia, Costa Rica, Ethiopia, Guatemala, Honduras, Peru, Uganda and Vietnam and Zambia.

-How can you prove that the money the Costa Foundation invests in developing countries is actually used for the projects?
+How can you prove that the money the Costa Foundation invests is actually used for the projects?

 - We work closely with our delivery partners who have long-term relationships with the Non-Government Organisations, Government, Regional and Local Authorities, Co-operatives and the communities.
 It is the delivery partners who are ultimately responsible for the day-to-day project management in the countries we are supporting.